InfiniteAugust/Fundamentals-of-Artificial-Intelligence/README.md

 # Fundamentals-of-Artificial-Intelligence
-A simple neural network that recognise hand-written numbers.
+A simple neural network that recognises hand-written numbers.